darklife/darkriscv/README.md

 about the FPGA utilization and about the timing (because the UART output ensures that the complete processor must be synthesized).

+As long there are much supported boards, there is no way to test all boards everytime, which means that sometimes the changes regarding one board may affect other board in a wrong way.

-## Implementation Notes
+## Implementation Notes*

-TODO: re-write this section.
+[*This section is kept for reference, but the description may not match exactly with the current code]

-Since my target is the ultra-low-cost Xilinx Spartan-6 family of FPGAs, the project is currently based in the Xilinx ISE 14.7 for Linux, which is the latest available ISE.
-However, there is no explicit reference for Xilinx elements and all logic is inferred directly from Verilog, which means that the project is easily portable to other FPGA families and easily portable to other environments (I will try add support for other FPGAs and tools in the future).
+Since my target is the ultra-low-cost Xilinx Spartan-6 family of FPGAs, the project is currently based in the Xilinx ISE 14.7 for Linux, which is the latest available ISE version.
+However, there is no explicit reference for Xilinx elements and all logic is inferred directly from Verilog, which means that the project is easily portable to other FPGA families and easily portable to other environments, as can be observed in the case of Lattice XP2 support.
+Anyway, keep in mind that certain Verilog structures may not work well in some FPGAs.

 In the last update I included a way to test the firmware in the x86 host, which helps as lot, since is possible interact with the firmware and fix quickly some obvious bugs.
+Of course, the x86 code does not run the boot.c code, since makes no sense (?) run the RISCV boot code in the x86.

 Anyway, as main recomendation when working with softcores try never work in the hardware and in the software at the same time!
 Start with the minimum